dec1costello/Golf/TOUR_Championship_2011/README.md

 ### [SG per Round](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/StrokesGainedPerRound.ipynb)

-Here I explore the distribution of Strokes Gained for each round of the Championship.
+In this analysis, I examine the distribution of Strokes Gained for each round of the Championship, providing insights into player performance trends throughout the tournament.
+By analyzing the Strokes Gained data, we gain valuable insights into how players fared across different rounds, shedding light on key patterns and trends in their gameplay strategies.

 #### Main Insights